Last Updated on July 8, 2021 If you’re looking for the best beach towns in California for your next West Coast getaway, this guide has you covered!

 Whether you’re after a day trip or a weekend getaway, one of these charming towns will make your heart swoon.

 12 Best Beach Towns in California

-This guide to the best beach towns in California includes where to stay, the best things to do and see, and more!
+This guide to the best beach towns in California includes the best things to do and see, fun tours to go on, and more!
 Even though these coastal gems are similar in terms of amazing views, each one is unique and offers something different.

 Here are 12 of the best beach towns in California!

 Malibu has long established itself as one of the best beach towns in California.
 With stunning beaches, prime surf spots, and frequent celebrity spottings, Malibu is a fantastic getaway destination.

 The best beaches in Malibu for swimming, surfing, or suntanning include Zuma Beach, El Matador Beach, Leo Carrillo State Park, and Pirates Cove Beach.
 As for the best places to see celebrities, the Malibu County Fair and Malibu Country Mart are relatively consistent celebrity hubs.

 But, beaches and celebrities are far from all that Malibu has to offer.
 You can admire the artwork at the Getty Villa, climb the sand dunes near Point Mugu, try an acai bowl from Sunlife Organics, or tackle a hike in the Santa Monica Mountains.

 Santa Barbara is a hidden gem of Southern California.
 With its relaxed beachy atmosphere, the collection of mouthwatering eateries, and the beautiful Mediterranean-inspired architecture, you should definitely consider taking a trip to this California beach town.

 This little town has a surprising number of things to do, but there are three must-dos.
 First and foremost, you have to head to Butterfly Beach at some point in the day, although sunset is best thanks to the beautiful colors that paint the sky at that time of day.